descoped/data-collection-consumer-specifications/README.md

 |open-postgres-adminer          |Open a web based DB admin tool in your browser  |

 ## Kafka Stream Provider

+> ⚠️ **Important notice**: The Kafka provider IS NOT a deployment target for MOD Sirius.

 |Target                         |Description                                     |
 |:------------------------------|:-----------------------------------------------|